ibm-cloud-docs/codeengine/deploy.md

 Update the application that you created in [Deploying an application from console](#deploy-app-console) to add an environment variable.

 1. Navigate to your application page.
-One way to navigate to your application page is to:
+One way to navigate to your application page is to
    * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
    * Click the name of your project to open the **Overview** page.
    * Click the name of your application to open the application page.